We can help if you're struggling to manage everyday tasks because of an illness or long term condition.

 Your individual circumstances will determine the way you can access support.

-If you need basic equipment, such as a commode, bed pan, urinal, bed cradle, you don't need a specialist assessment.
-Just call the Community Equipment Service on (01226) 320990.
+If you need basic equipment such as a commode, bed pan, urinal or bed cradle, you don't need a specialist assessment.
+Just call the Community Equipment Service on (01226) 645400.
 They'll deliver the equipment to your home.
-If you prefer, you can get someone to collect it from Unit 33, Grange Lane Industrial Park, Stairfoot, Barnsley S71 5AS.
+If you prefer, you can get someone to collect it from Unit 33, Grange Lane Industrial Park, Stairfoot, Barnsley, S71 5AS.

 For more specialist equipment, such as a bath lift or raised toilet seat, you'll need an assessment.
 If your assessment shows you qualify for equipment, we'll lend you it for free for as long as you need it.

-If you're a Berneslai Homes tenant, ask them for minor adaptations, like grab rails, stair rails or lever taps.
+If you're a Berneslai Homes tenant you can ask them for minor adaptations like grab rails, stair rails or lever taps.
 They may also meet the cost of major alterations.
 They'll want to assess your health and mobility first.

-If you're a housing association tenant, contact them first ask for minor adaptations.
+If you're a housing association tenant, contact them first to ask for minor adaptations.
 They're usually responsible for the cost of the work to be done.

 Contact us to see whether you're eligible for this grant.
 We'll refer you to an approved supplier who can carry out the work.
 It's important, if you do apply for this grant, that you don't start any work before your application's been approved.
 Payment can't be made for any work that's already been started.

 If we can't adapt your home, we can offer you advice and help to find and move to another property.